Sometimes in life you don’t always end up at your intended destination, but I’ve learnt recently that this isn’t always a bad thing.

 Do you have or know anyone who has special powers?
 Morris would love to find someone who can see into the future so that he can find out the winning lottery numbers for next week’s draw.

-Morris would love to hear from you, so please feel free to hit the comments box and he’ll get back to you mouse style.
+Morris would love to hear from you, so drop him a line under here or his Instagram, Facebook or Twitter shares and he’ll get back to you mouse style.

 © All images and story content copyright of lynncf